 Ingredients

-Almond flour: it brings melt-in-your-mouth texture to these cookies.
+- Almond flour brings a melt-in-your-mouth texture to these cookies.
 If desired, hazelnut flour is a great substitute for almond flour.

-Ground allspice: use this spice or replace it with a mixture of ground clove, nutmeg, and cinnamon.
+- Ground allspice: Use it or replace it with a mixture of ground clove, nutmeg, and cinnamon.

 How to make Christmas ornament cookies

-Heat oven to 300 degrees F/150 degrees C. Take the cookie dough out of the fridge and cut cookies into different cookie cutter shapes.
+Step 4.
+Heat oven to 300°F (150°C).
+Take the cookie dough out of the fridge and cut cookies into different cookie cutter shapes.

-Save, press together, and re-roll the dough scraps (you need to chill the rolled dough before cutting the cookies again.)
+Step 5.
+Save, press together, and re-roll the dough scraps: chill the rolled dough before cutting the cookies again.

-Make a small hole in each cookie using a plastic straw but not close to the cookie edge.
+Step 6.
+Make a small hole in each cookie using a plastic straw, but not close to the cookie edge.

-Bake cookies for 20 to 25 minutes, or until the cookie edges just start to turn golden brown (photo 4).
+Step 8.
+Bake cookies for 20 to 25 minutes or until the cookie edges just start to turn golden brown (photo 4).

+Step 9.
 Place ornaments on a wire rack to cool down.
-Then thread a baker's twine, a ribbon, a string, lace, or raffia through the hole in each cookie, tie the ends, and hang cookies in the tree.
+Then thread a baker's twine, a ribbon, a string, lace, or raffia through the hole in each cookie, tie the ends, and hang the cookies in the tree.

 You can tie each cookie individually or use finished ornaments to make an edible holiday garland.